Ronosavio/Kahu_contributer_01/README.md

-This is my very first step to contribution to github
+This is my very first step to contribution to github  hahaha